 She began taking 22 pills a day and had regular colonoscopies and other checkups to make sure everything was going alright.
 Things seemed to get better for a while.
 However, after she gave birth to her first child, her symptoms took a turn for the worse.

 Growing more concerned, Darlene decided to see a new GI (gastrointestinal) doctor.
 After some extensive tests, he discovered Darlene didn’t have ulcerative colitis; she had Crohn’s disease.
 He changed her medications to treat the correct condition.
-Things improved for a while but not long after, Darlene developed an intestinal blockage the size of a softball.
+Things improved for a while, but not long after, Darlene developed an intestinal blockage the size of a softball.
 To her dismay, her doctor told her it was time for ostomy surgery.

-Relieving the Fear of Ostomy Surgery
+Facing the Fear of Ileostomy Surgery

 Darlene says, “Once she explained her circumstance and literally showed me her stoma and pouch, that helped me immensely.
 Seeing that she made it through all that really put me at ease.”